wattjam/testsitetestsite123/medical-benefits.md

 ##### Consumer Directed Health Plan with Health Savings Account (CDHP with HSA)

  * The CDHP with HSA is a high-deductible health plan.
 That means that except for preventive exams, all care (including prescriptions) is subject to the deductible and coinsurance.
  * You have the option to make tax-free contributions to an HSA to pay for qualified medical expenses or save for future medical expenses.
-The company also makes an annual contribution to the HSA ($450 for individuals or $900 for family).
-[Learn more about the HSA][headingFour].
+The company also makes an annual contribution to the HSA ($450 for individuals or $900 for family). <a hre="#" style="background-color: #00ff00;">Learn more about the HSA</a>.
  * The deductible applies to all services except preventive care.
  * The entire family must accumulate to the family deductible before any individual reaches coinsurance.
  * This plan costs less out of your paycheck than the $300 Deductible plan.